"Good Change" Begins with a New Paradigm

 - Recognize ideas that produce a positive impact beyond the balance sheet

-- Focus on the importance of small, incremental improvement.
-Be clear that every improvement doesn't need to be a project or an event.
+- Focus on the importance of small, incremental progress.
+Remember that every improvement doesn't need a project or an event.

-- Define and celebrate the impact of Kaizen
+- Measure and celebrate the impact of Kaizen

 How Technology Supports the Kaizen Method

-You don't need technology to implement the Kaizen methodology, but it sure helps.
+You don't need improvement software to implement the Kaizen methodology, but it helps.
 Investing in a software platform to collect ideas for improvement, manage their implementation, report results, and broadcast success puts an organization in the best position to get value out of Kaizen.
-Modern solutions include digital huddle boards, alerts and notifications, configurable dashboards for each role, control charts, X-matrices, and more.
 Kaizen and improvement software is the perfect marriage of philosophy and structure.
 Capabilities to look for include:

-- Toyota Kata (2009) by Mike Rother — This book covers how Toyota manages continuous improvement along with human respect through making Kaizen an integral part of the culture.
+- Toyota Kata (2009) by Mike Rother: This book covers how Toyota manages continuous improvement and human respect by making Kaizen an integral part of the culture.

 - Gemba Kaizen: A Commonsense Approach to a Continuous Improvement Strategy, Second Edition (2012) by Masaaki Imai: A Commonsense Approach to a Continuous Improvement Strategy, Second Edition (2012) by Masaaki Imai — A second outstanding work by Imai reveals how to implement cost-effective, incremental improvements in your most essential business processes.

-- Healthcare Kaizen: Engaging Frontline Staff in Sustainable Continuous Improvement (2012) by Mark Graban and Joseph E. Swartz — This is a great option for those working in healthcare environments.
+- Healthcare Kaizen: Engaging Frontline Staff in Sustainable Continuous Improvement (2012) by Mark Graban and Joseph E. Swartz: This is an excellent resource for those working in healthcare environments.

 We hope this post has you thinking more about how you can apply the Kaizen methodology to boost productivity, reduce waste, and delight customers and employees.
-We've seen it work in countless organizations and are sure it could have an impact on yours.
+We've seen it work in countless organizations and are sure it could positively impact yours.